This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-If you are done with applying chemicals and stripping off mattress again and again then he best way to remove any odors is to hoist up the mattress in sunlight for an hour or two.
+If you are done with applying chemicals and stripping off the mattress again and again then the best way to remove any odors is to hoist up the mattress in sunlight for an hour or two.
 The air outside will replace all odors and the sunlight will help to remove moisture.
-And you are left with a fresh mattress.

 3. Keep Your Pets from Staying Underneath the Bed

-This will lead to accumulation of fur along the bottom of your bed which, in one way or the other, leads to the sniffy nose.
-Moreover, pets are more likely to rip off the outer protecting cover of mattress; thus, increasing expenses.
+This will lead to the accumulation of fur along the bottom of your bed which, in one way or the other, leads to sniffy noses.
+Moreover, pets are more likely to rip off the outer protecting cover of the mattress, thus, increasing expenses.
 Therefore, it is always suggested to provide a bed for your pet.

 We spend one-third of our life in bed and for sleepyheads like me, you can say half of the life on bed.
 It is, therefore, important to have a healthy sleep than an unhygienic one.
 Clean your mattress, enjoy sound sleep, and wake up with a fresh look to achieve your dreams.